david-xhk/binary_tree/docs/docs.rst

+.. module:: binary_tree

 *************
 Documentation
 *************

-This page provides a reference for the Node object and tree functions in binary_tree.py.
+This page displays the documentation for the Node class and tree functions in binary_tree.py.

 .. note::

     For a demonstration of binary_tree, run "binary_tree/tree.py".

-.. module:: binary_tree

 ==============
 Node interface